50+ Laptop Friendly Cafés in Berlin

 UMA Hub

 Uma is a notably welcoming café with a mix of coworking options.
 UMA operates as a more traditional café, as well as a coworking space.
 When you enter their café you’ll find speedy WiFi (some of the fastest WiFi on this list) and a smart use of space, plus very nice snack and drink options.
 There are also two more private desks in the café (shielded by heavy curtains) making it possible to take video calls or have privacy when working.
 These desks are open to all guests, but those who opt for coworking passes get priority.
-Outlets are mostly reserved for the paid coworking space in the back, however, if you are a student then you can show your ID to a member of the staff to get access to the outlets in the café section.
+You’ll find outlets in the paid coworking space, but you can use the ones in the café section by paying €2 for the day or for free with a valid student ID.

 Another great thing about this community is that it’s very hard to overstay your welcome here.
 Their benevolent staff has made it clear they have no problem with people hanging around for hours and even offer a prayer room/retreat space for all guests who would like to take a pause for prayer or gratitude throughout their study/work session.